1. Home: Explore careers

 • energy and utilities

-With experience you could work towards incorporated or chartered engineer status.
-You could move into people, business or project management roles.
-You may specialise in a particular field, work in research and development or become an engineering consultant.
+With experience, you could move into senior project management roles, specialise in research and development or become an engineering consultant.

 Current opportunities